Home Remedies for Lowering Bad Cholesterol

 - 1 liter of water

-All you need to do is add three tablespoons of oats to a jar and pour a liter of water over the top.
-Let this mixture stand overnight, and the next day just strain off the liquid and drink it throughout the day.
+All you need to do is add three tablespoons of oats to a jar and pour a liter of water into it.
+Let this mixture stand overnight.
+The next day just strain off the liquid and drink it throughout the day.

-Eggplant water has become more popular in recent years, ever since it has been shown that drinking it on a regular basis can help the body burn more fat.
-In addition to this, studies have shown that people who drink eggplant water also lower bad cholesterol levels.
+Eggplant juice has become more popular in recent years, ever since it has been shown that drinking it on a regular basis can help the body burn more fat.
+In addition to this, studies have shown that people who drink eggplant juice also lower bad cholesterol levels.
 The benefit is attributed to eggplant’s content of nasunin, a phytonutrient that helps eliminate the presence of free radicals.

 - 1 eggplant